How to Start an Escape Room Business

 How much can you potentially make owning an escape room?

 Escape rooms can be highly profitable.
 According to Xola, United States escape room locations earned an average of $317,571 in 2018.
 That profit had increased from $256,860 in 2017.
-Xola’s report also found that customers used online checkouts half the time, and phone and walk-up purchases the other half of the time.
-Since the escape room industry is rapidly growing, it’s likely that profits will continue to increase.
+Xola’s report also found that customers used online checkouts half the time and phone and walk-up purchases the other half of the time.
+Since the escape room industry is rapidly growing, profits will likely continue to increase.